catalinghita8/android-mvvm-rxjava2-dagger2/README.md

 # Android-MVVM-RxJava2-Dagger2

+## !
+Sample has been migrated to Kotlin.

 This repository contains a detailed sample application that uses MVVM as its presentation layer pattern. **The app aims to be extremely flexible to creating variants for automated and manual testing.** Also, the project implements and follows the guidelines presented in Google Sample [MVVM+RXJAVA-android](https://github.com/googlesamples/android-architecture/tree/dev-todo-mvvm-rxjava/).

 Essential dependencies are Dagger2 with Dagger-android, RxJava2 with RxAndroid, Room, Retrofit and Espresso.
 Other noteworthy dependencies would be Mockito, Chrome CustomTabs and Guava.